microsoft/vcpkg-docs/vcpkg/users/triplets.md

 ### VCPKG_OSX_DEPLOYMENT_TARGET

 Sets the minimum macOS version for compiled binaries.
-This also changes what versions of the macOS platform SDK that CMake will search for.
+This also changes what versions of the macOS platform SDK CMake will search for.
 See the CMake documentation for [CMAKE_OSX_DEPLOYMENT_TARGET](https://cmake.org/cmake/help/latest/variable/CMAKE_OSX_DEPLOYMENT_TARGET.html) for more information.